jerabaul29/randommac/README.md

 *NetworkManager* can be controlled from command line through its utility *nmcli*. *nmcli* supports MAC spoofing through the *cloned-mac-address* option.
 Therefore, I wrote a few Python wrappers to help me use nmcli for performing flexible MAC spoofing

-## randommac
+## randommac code structure

-- /data/ contains an OUI.list file that is used for generating valid random MAC addresses with valid manufacturer ID
+- /data/ contains an OUI.list file that is used for generating valid random MAC addresses with valid manufacturer ID.
 - /randommac/ contains the code.
-Interaction with the code should rely on functions from randommac_interface.py for use as a Python module, or randommac for use as a command line tool
+Interaction with the code should rely on functions from randommac_interface.py for use as a Python module, or randommac for use as a command line tool.
-- /examples/ contains examples of how to use the Python module
+- /examples/ contains examples of how to use the Python module.
+You can start by testing the random MAC number generation (python_compute_random_MAC.py), then create new dummy spoofed connections (python_new_spoofed_connection.py), inspect it (python_inspect_connection.py) and spoof it again (python_spoof_existing_connection.py).
+You can also have a look at the interactive interface (python_interactive_interface.py).

+## installation

+Simply clone this repository on you local computer.

+## quick start

+For a quick step-by-step demonstration of the module, try the interactive interface.
+Launch by executing examples/python_interactive_interface.py

 ## To do

+This is a work in progress.

+- interactive interface
 - command line interface
 - documentation
 - examples